mnfu/clans/README.md

 `/clan modify color <colorName/hexCode>` - changes the color code of your clan.

+`/clan transfer <playerName>` - transfers clan ownership to player if they are a member of your clan.

 ### Admin Commands - Currently restricted to level 4 operators / console

 `/clan admin` - base admin command.